Marrakech With Kids: 17 Best Things To Do & Tips

 8. Discover The Bahia Palace In Marrakech With Kids

-This large Marrakech palace is royal majesty at its finest.
-With its combination of floor-to-ceiling tile work, sprawling gardens, and majestic rooms inviting both locals and visitors to enjoy a taste of Moroccan royal living.
+This large Marrakech palace is the ultimate in royal majesty.
+With its floor-to-ceiling tile work combined with sprawling gardens, as well as majestic rooms inviting you to enjoy seeing how Moroccan royalty might have once lived.
 Kids will love exploring and playing games in the wide courtyards.
 They can also discover the colourful gardens, and magnificent rooms, where there is plenty of room to jump and explore.
-There are often art exhibits hosted here, and the one we saw completely captured our sons’ attention.
+There are often art exhibits hosted here to capture the imaginations of young kids.

 The Bahia Palace was built by Grand Vizier Si Moussa in the 1860s.
-The palace was expanded between 1894 and 1900 by his son Abu Ahmed.
-In fact, it was Abu Ahmed’s vision that led to much of the beautification of the palace.
-An interesting fact is that La Bahia translates as “The Brilliant”, and that it’s named after Abu Ahmed’s favourite wife.
+Between the year 1894 and 1900, the palace was extended by his son Abu Ahmed.
+It was then Abu Ahmed’s finest palace dream design that led to the stylisation of the beautiful palace that we see today.
+An interesting fact is that La Bahia translates as “The Brilliant”, and that it was named after Abu Ahmed’s favourite wife.

-9. Visit Anima Garden In Marrakech With Kids
+9. Explore Anima Garden In Marrakech With Kids

-These quirky and colourful gardens were designed by Austrian artist Andre Heller and opened in 2017.
-They are the perfect combination of art and botany!
-Anima Garden is outside of Marrakech city however, you can book a free shuttle bus via the Anima Garden website.
-This leaves from the Koutoubia Mosque car park.
+These fun and brightly coloured gardens were designed by Andre Heller an Austrian artist and opened in 2017.
+They are a fantastic combination of botany and art!
+Anima Garden is a little way outside of Marrakech city however, you can reserve yourself a seat on the complimentary shuttle bus by visiting their website.
+The shuttle departs from the car park Koutoubia Mosque.

 In the front and edges of the image as some cactus plants.
 In the middles is a bedouin style tent surrounded by more cactus plants.
 This is the Anima Gardens in Marrakech.

-Anima Garden contains over 250 different plant species and copies of artworks by Pablo Picasso and Keith Haring.
-There’s also a small museum and a delicious cafe which makes a lovely spot to grab a snack and drink.
-Plus the rooftop has great views of the Atlas Mountains!
+There are more than 250 different plant species at Anima Garden and copies of art by Keith Haring and Pablo Picasso.
+There’s also a little museum and a delicious cafe which is the perfect place to grab a drink and snack.
+Plus there are great panoramic views of the Atlas Mountains from the rooftop!

-Fortunately, the garden isn’t huge and all the paths are connected – so you’ll always end up back together!
-This little oasis near Marrakech is the best place to visit if you’re travelling to Morocco with children.
+Fortunately, the garden isn’t too big and all the paths are somewhat connected together – so can always find each other again!
+This colourfuloasis near Marrakech is one of the best place to visit if you’re visiting Marrakech with children.

-Top tip: If you don’t have long in Marrakech then we’d recommend picking Anima Garden over Majorelle if you’re visiting with kids.
-Because it’s much more fun!
+Top tip: If you don’t have long in Marrakech then we’d recommend choosing Anima Garden rather than Majorelle.
+Simply because it’s more fun and playful!

-Jardin Majorelle is a botanical garden and artist’s landscape, developed by esteemed French artist Jacques Majorelle.
-He began in 1923 and it took nearly 40 years for him to complete the garden.
-In the 1980s it was purchased by designer Yves Saint Laurent.
-And in 2008 his ashes were scattered in the garden, following his death.
+Jardin Majorelle is a botanical garden as well as an artist’s playground, developed by esteemed French artist Jacques Majorelle.
+He began designing and planting it in 1923 and he took nearly 40 years to complete his garden.
+In the 1980s it was bought by designer Yves Saint Laurent.
+And in 2008 after he passed away he asked for his ashes to be scattered within the gardens, which they were.

 An image of a formal garden which has aloe vera and cactus plants in the foreground.
 Behind the plants is the blue two story building with yellow curtains.
 This is the Majorelle Gardens in Marrakech.

-If you’re looking for unique and high energy things to do in Marrakech, this is definitely one of them.
-There are several great tours to book.
-Most will collect you from your hotel and drive you out to the sand dunes on the outside of the city.
-You’ll be close to a Berber village.
+If you’re keen on trying a unique and high energy activity, then this is totally one for you to try!
+There are several great tours to book and most will collect you from your hotel and drive you out to the sand dunes on the outside of the city.
+You’ll also usually get to visit a Berber village as part of your tour.

 Your guide will kit you out in helmets and goggles.
-These are much needed due to all the sand and dust which will inevitably fly your way.
-Because of the speed, noise and sand flying around, this is probably an activity more is suitable for older kids (6 years +).
-Children under 16 years old will need to travel as passengers with an adult.
+Which you’ll due to all the sand and dust that will kick up as you drive along.
+Because of the speed, noise and sand flying around, this is an activity that is more suited to kids that are 6 years +.
+Kids under 16 years old will have to travel as a passenger with an adult, however, being a passenger is just as much fun!

 Three dune buggies are facing the the right.
 The first is green, the middle one red and the last one black.
 In the background is Marrakech.
 This is something that you can do with kids.